Chrysochromulina ericina virus: Viral cycle

 Little is known about CeV’s cycle.
 It replicates in the host’s cytoplasm and its lytic cycle lasts 14 to 19 hours.
 CeV possess in its genome a sequence coding for a DNA polymerase and two RNA-polymerase II DNA-dependent.
-It also has twelve tRNA indicating an important machinery allowing for a relative independent replication and virion formation that is characteristic for mimiviridea.
+It also has twelve tRNA indicating an important machinery allowing for a relative independent replication and virion formation that is characteristic for mimiviridae.